Watch and wait for Hodgkin lymphoma

 What is watch and wait (active monitoring)?

-If you have nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), your doctor may suggest you do not need to start chemotherapy straight away.
+If you have nodular lymphocyte predominant Hodgkin lymphoma (NLPHL), your cancer doctor may suggest not starting treatment straight away.

 Instead, you will have regular tests and appointments to monitor the lymphoma and check for signs that you need to start treatment.
 This is called watch and wait.
 It may also be called active surveillance or active monitoring.
 It is a way of delaying treatment until it is needed.

+NLPHL often develops slowly, and you may not need treatment for a long time.
 Watch and wait does not make your treatment less effective when you need it.

 Coping with watch and wait